Trade Federation Charter

 A. Quorum

-The Trade Federation Cabinet is the only body of the Trade Federation Government with a Quorum requirement.
-For the Cabinet to call for a vote on a matter of governance, a presence of 2/3rds members must be in attendance.
+The Trade Federation Inner Circle and the Trade Federation Cabinet are the only bodies of the Trade Federation Government with a Quorum requirement.
+For either the Inner Circle or the Cabinet to call for a vote on a matter of governance, a presence of 2/3rds members must be in attendance.

 B. Voting